 It seems like right after I quit my job to turn my side-hustle into a full-time business…

 All types of emergency expenses come up and bite us in the ass.
-If we didn’t have an emergency fund we would have been grass.
+If we didn’t have a emergency savings we would have been grass.
 Remember when my car battery took a crap?
 What luck!

 So, what happened this time?